chess-octane/hexagonal-python/README.md

     - `secondary/`: contains the implementation of the secondary adapters (data providers, services, etc)
         - `django_orm`: contains the implementation of the repositories using Django ORM
         - `psycopy`: contains the implementation of the repositories using Psycopg
+- `HIGHLYCOUPLED`: contains an example of a project highly coupled with Django framework - things we want to avoid

 ![](docs/python-hex.png)